How To Trade Forex Effectively

 1) Selecting A Forex Broker

-When trading in Australia it’s important to select a CFD broker that is ASIC regulated.
-This means that they hold an Australian Financial Services Licence (AFS).
-All the brokers below are ASIC regulated and offer a trial forex account which provides a risk-free environment to try CFD trading.
-A trial account can be upgraded to a live account and may require more detailed personal information and funding that exceeds the minimum balance requirement of the Fx broker.
+Most forex brokers offer a demo account that can be upgraded to a live account and may require more detailed personal information and funding that exceeds the minimum balance requirement of the Fx broker.

 i) Pepperstone – 10/10